 The final issue has handsome lettering by Ira, and as was often the case, shows the content veering far from typical Western fare to try to hang on to readers.
 I see Ira’s cover lettering on these issues: 111-121, 123-124, 126.
 That’s 14 covers.

-Ira did only a few stories in this series.
+Ira did only a few stories in the western incarnation of this series.
 For issue #104 he lettered two half-page stories, probably both on one page when he did them but on separate pages in the book.
 This is one.
-Julius Schwartz was the editor of the book and he was soon using his new in-house letterer Gaspar Saladino on many of the stories.
+Julius Schwartz was soon using his new in-house letterer Gaspar Saladino on many of the stories.

 Here’s an example of Gaspar’s story lettering on the first story in issue #123.
 It’s very different from Ira’s work with large, exciting sound effects, open initial capital letters in some captions, and wide lettering made with a wedge-tipped pen.

-Here are the stories lettered by Schnapp in this book:
+Here are the stories lettered by Schnapp in the western version of this book:

 #104 Dec 1948: Western Facts 1/2 page, Cactus Charlie 1/2 page